trygvrad/DF-XRM_viz/paper/paper.md

 This tool is built initially for DF-XRM, and therefore includes the option of visualizing the lens specific to this technique.
 Specific options relating to other microscopy techniques based on Bragg diffraction may be implemented in the future.
 We also note that the first report of DF-XRM at the European Synchrotron Radiation Facility was published in 2015 [@simons2015dark].
-DF-XRM has since been implemented at the Stanford Linear Accelerator [@holstad2022real], the Advanced light Source [@qiao2020large], and there have been as-of-yet unpublished activities also at other X-ray sources.
+DF-XRM has since been implemented at the Linac Coherent Light Source (LCLS) [@holstad2022real], the Advanced light Source [@qiao2020large], and there have been as-of-yet unpublished activities also at other X-ray sources.

 # Acknowledgements